 I’d also strongly recommend a balloon tour with Balloons Over Atacama; their 30-minute to one-hour 30-minute tours are a really unique way of seeing the Atacama Desert.

-Nearer to San Pedro de Atacama, and accessible via tours with Ayllu, Flabia Andina and Arayu (tour agencies in town), Tocanoa has vineyards – yes, they are producing wine in the middle of the desert.
+Nearer to San Pedro de Atacama, and accessible via tours with Ayllu and Flaviabia Expediciones (tour agencies in town), Tocanoa has vineyards – yes, they are producing wine in the middle of the desert.
 What’s more, the wine is surprisingly good, particularly given the extreme conditions in which the vines are grown – you can actually see the Salar de Atacama from the vineyards.

 How to get to San Pedro de Atacama and where to stay